 Slipping into her heels, she said, "Ready."

-When they finally arrived at the restaurant, they were led to a private room.
+When they finally arrived at the restaurant, they the hostess showed them to a private room.
 Cassie was surprised by that.
 The bigger surprise came when she stepped into the room and somewhere around forty people yelled "Surprise!"

 "Oh my God!
 What's going on?"

 "Umm...you can't tell?
-The sign across the wall reading "Happy 40th Birthday" should be a pretty good hint," Phillip replied.
+The sign on the wall reading "Happy 40th Birthday" should be a pretty good hint," Phillip replied.